JoshBroomberg/Maccabee/Maccabee/docs/source/design.rst

       Performance Metrics are real-valued functions which measure the quality of a causal estimator by comparing the estimand value to the ground truth.
 A performance metric may be well defined for a single estimand value but typically, in the context of this package, they are defined over a sample of estimand values with each estimand value corresponding to an estimate of the causal effect/s in a generated data set.

     data metric
       Data Metrics are real-valued functions which measure some distributional property of a generated data set.
-Each data metric measures the position of the dataset along some well-defined 'axis' of the distributional problem space.
+Each data metric measures the position of the data set along some well-defined 'axis' of the distributional problem space.
 Each axis may have more than one corresponding data metric.

     DGP
       A Data Generating Process describes the mathematical process which gives rise to a set of observed data - covariates, treatment assignments, and outcomes - and the corresponding unobserved/oracle data, primarily the treatment effect.
 In Maccabee, a :class:`~maccabee.data_generation.data_generating_process.DataGeneratingProcess` combines a covariate :class:`~maccabee.data_sources.data_sources.DataSource` and concrete/sampled treatment and outcome functions.
 These two components provide all the information required to draw sampled data sets.